 The best cocktail drinks you can make or buy cover a lot of occasions.
 There are drinks that are best for casual sipping.
 There are summer cocktails, spring cocktails, fall cocktails, and winter cocktail recipes.
-Beyond those seasonal drinks, there are cocktail drinks that work the best for holidays, parties, and moods.
+Beyond those seasonal drinks, there are cocktail drinks that work the best for holidays-like National Cocktail Day, parties, and moods.

 There are so many cocktails out there that it can be hard to narrow it down to the most popular cocktails.
 That’s why, for this list, we’re taking a look at some of the best cocktail drinks for specific holidays, types of people, and general drinking occasions.
 From batch cocktails with a pitcher in the backyard to birthday cocktails for those special celebrations, we’ve got something for everyone on this list.